charlax/entrepreneurship-resources/README.md

 > Being good is an adventure far more violent and daring than sailing round the world

 G. K. Chesterton

+### Financing

+- [The 40% Rule](https://avc.com/2015/02/the-40-rule/), AVC: "your annual revenue growth rate + your operating margin should equal 40%"

 ### Finding an idea